sffxzzp/Steam-2018-SummerGame/README.md

 # Usage

-Use account.py to generate config files.
+Use account.py to generate config files.（Each time add an account config to configs folder

 And use saliens.py to farm exp.

 # Features

-Already support when meeting bug and boss.

-Priority: difficulty.
+* Allow multiple accounts.
+* Join zone automaticly.
+* Could switch planet.
+* Will try upload score when bot meets exploit.
+(Almost fixed by Valve, but could still upload 10x score at best.
+* Fight boss.

 **Will Not Update If Not Necessary**